geoalgo/slurmpilot/README.md

 * high: add unit test actions
 * high: sp --sync job-name  / sync artefact of a job
 * high: support subfolders for experiment files
+* medium: discuss getting out of your way philosophy of the tool
 * medium: add support to add cluster from CLI
 * medium: make script execution independent of cwd and dump variable to enforce reproducibility
 * medium: support local execution, see `notes/running_locally.md`